-Kenyon photo IDs are taken at the Campus Safety Office.
+Kenyon photo IDs are taken at the Office of Campus Safety.
 The first ID is free, and replacement IDs cost \$20.
 This fee will be charged to the student account.

-College issued photo identification cards (K-Card) Terms and Conditions
+College Issued Photo Identification Cards (K-Cards) Terms and Conditions